rds1983/DigitalRiseModel/README.md

 Name|Description
 ----|-----------
 BasicEngine|Simple rendering engine that implements tree-like scenes and forward rendering, based on XNA stock effects such as BasicEffect and SkinnedEffect
-ModelViewer|Application to load and view 3D models in GLTF/GLB format.
+ModelViewer|Application to load and view 3D models in all supported formats.
 Skeletal animation is supported ThirdPerson|Application that demonstrates how simple third person controller could be done

 ### Building From Source For MonoGame